BerkKivilcim/TU-Delft---PhD-Multirooftop---Interview-Assignment/README.md

 ---

-### Step 6: Defining the folder path where .obj files are stored
+### Step 6: Defining the Folder Path Where .obj Files Are Stored

 Store your `.obj` files inside a dedicated folder on your computer.